EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 ### StartExportLibTAS and FinishExportLibTAS
 - `StartExportLibTAS, (Optional File Path)`
-- Converts the TAS to the inputs portion of a .ltm.
+- Converts the TAS to the inputs portion of a LibTAS movie file.
 - Default filepath is `libTAS_inputs.txt`
 - Odds are you don't need to worry about this.